 Questions & Feedback.

 Well, that's about it guys.
-I hope you found this page of some use.
-If you have any questions or feedback, you can contact me through the welcome page.
+I hope you found this guide useful.
+If you have any questions or feedback, feel free to contact me through the welcome page.

 Ian ST John.